re-mote-sensing/re-mote/Documentation/Water_Sensor/Sensors_Calibration.md

 After the reading is stable, press `Calibration High Point`.

-Press the `View Calibration Info` button, make sure that the reading is `cal, 2`.
+Press the `View Calibration Info` button, and make sure that the reading is `cal, 2`.

 ## DO Sensor Calibration